Letele55/Starbucks-segmentation/README.md

 ## Licensing,Authors,Acknowledgements
-I would like to thank Udacity for making this project that made me learn more about data science
+I would like to thank Udacity for making this project that made me learn more about data science You can read more about the analysis on my blog post [here](https://medium.com/@letelelimpho3/starbuck-recommendation-segmentation-3112abdedd2a).